 In 1996, Memorial Hall was remodeled and expanded.
-It houses the Rural Crime and Justice Center, four academic departments, and the North Dakota Center for Persons with Disabilities.
-The four departments located in Memorial Hall are Communication Sciences and Disorders and Special Education; Criminal Justice; Nursing; and Addiction Studies, Psychology and Social Work.
+It houses five academic departments, and the North Dakota Center for Persons with Disabilities.
+The five departments located in Memorial Hall are Communication Sciences and Disorders, Special Education; Criminal Justice; Nursing; and Addiction Studies, Psychology and Social Work.
 A computer lab is in this building.